Skip to main content

 Guided discovery

 The discoverPerfumes query powers step-by-step questionnaire flows.
 Users answer a series of preference questions and receive a curated set of matching perfumes — no fragrance knowledge required.
+This is the technology behind the Fragrance Profiler product.

 query GuidedDiscovery {